-The risk of having blood clots is temporarily increased as a result of major surgery, any surgery to the leg or pelvis, neurosurgery or major trauma.
-In women who take ROSALEE, the risk may be higher.
+The risk of having blood clots is temporarily increased as a result of major surgery, any surgery to the legs or pelvis, neurosurgery or major trauma.
+In women who take the Pill, the risk may be higher.

 In women at risk of prolonged immobilisation (including major surgery, any surgery to the legs or pelvis, neurosurgery, or major trauma), your doctor may tell you to stop taking (in the case of elective surgery at least four weeks in advance) and not resume until two weeks after complete remobilisation.
 Another method of contraception should be used to avoid unintentional pregnancy.
-Your doctor may prescribe other treatment (eg. treatment for blood clots) if ROSALEE has not been discontinued in advance.
+Your doctor may prescribe other treatment (e.g. treatment for blood clots) if your medicine has not been discontinued in advance.